yokolet/new-note/algo/arrays/2022-11-01-where-will-the-ball-fall.md

 - Matrix
 date: 2022-11-01 22:03 +0900
 ---
-## Introduction
-At a glance, this problem looks weird.
-However, it is relatively simple problem solved by the depth-first search.
-When two adjacent cell has the same value (same direction of slanted boards), the ball goes through.
-Otherwise, the ball gets stuck.
-From row to row, the ball goes left and right by the value of the cell.
-When the value is negative, the ball goes to left.
-If it is positive, the ball goes to right.
-When the row comes to the bottom, return the column where the ball is located.

 ## Problem Description
 > You have a 2-D grid of size `m x n` representing a box, and you have `n` balls.
 The box is open on the top and